Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 • "geranium" - crane.

-They received bird names due to the resemblance of a fertilized pistil to a bird's beak.
+They received bird names due to the similarity of the fertilized pistil with a bird's beak.

 Common features of geranium and pelargonium are: